rajeevkumar75/AI-Music-Recommender-project/Readme.md

 1. Select a song (e.g., "Shape of You" by Ed Sheeran)
 2. Click "Recommend"
 3. Get 5-25 similar songs with Spotify metadata and audio previews
-4. Download as playlist (TXT/CSV) or stream directly

 ---